After-sales services during an asset's lifetime: collaborative planning of system upgrades: Solution approach

 This function is minimized at $t^*=5.1$, for which $\tilde{\mathcal{C}}^1(H,t^*)=0.63 < 0.765 = C$.
 Therefore, we update our values to $C = 0.63$, $N^*=1$, and $T^*=4.9$. \item Finally, the algorithm returns the optimal policy $N^*=1$, $T_1^*=4.9$, $T_2^*=5.1$ and corresponding minimum costs $\mathcal{C}^*(H)=0.63$. \end{enumerate}

 \end{example}

 When the cycle costs are not convex, concave or S-shaped, a more involved analysis needs to be performed.
-As indicated in Section~\ref{sec:GeneralCycleCosts}, this can still be done as long as the number of times $k$ that the cycle costs changes from convex to concave or vice versa is not too large, which is the case for most practical instances.
-That is, we need to find an optimal policy under the class of policies that satisfy the two properties indicated in Section~\ref{sec:GeneralCycleCosts}.
-By exploiting these two properties, we can design a solution approach in a similar way as we did for the S-shaped function.
-However, we point that these minimization problems become more involved for larger~$k$, and it is beyond the scope of this paper to move into more detail on this topic.
+As indicated in Section~\ref{sec:GeneralCycleCosts}, this can still be done as long as the number of times that the cycle costs changes from convex to concave or vice versa is not too large, which is the case for most practical instances.
+That is, we need to find an optimal policy under the class of policies that satisfy the two properties indicated in Proposition~\ref{prop: general_cycle_cost}.
+By exploiting these two properties, a solution approach can be designed in a similar way as we did for the S-shaped function, see Appendix~\ref{sec:SolutionApproachB1}.